Our Honey Bees

 Shared beginnings

 Our honey bees were originally raised at a treatment-free apiary in Benson, right down the road from Mercy Ecospirituality Center.
-Our beekeeper began her beekeeping journey as they began their new lives on the land.
+Our beekeeper, Kayla, began her beekeeping journey here at the center as they began their new lives on the land.

 What hive styles are used?